Newport Country Club: History

 Theodore Havemeyer, a wealthy sportsman whose family owned the American Sugar Company, played the game of golf on a trip to Pau in the south of France in 1889 and returned to his summer home in Newport excited about its future.
 In 1890, he and his friends rented some property on the old Castle Hill Farm and played golf on a primitive course.
-He convinced a few pals from the summer colony's social elite, men such as John Jacob Astor IV, Perry Belmont, and - to purchase the 140 acre Rocky Farm property for $80,000 and establish the golf club in 1893.
+He convinced a few pals from the summer colony's social elite, men such as John Jacob Astor IV, Perry Belmont, and Cornelius Vanderbilt II – to purchase the 140 acre Rocky Farm property for $80,000 and establish the golf club in 1893.

 At the time of the club's founding, Newport was at the peak of its prestige as the favorite summer colony of America's wealthy elite.
 The city had thus established one of America's earliest golf clubs since the sport was played almost exclusively by the rich when it was first introduced to the United States.
 The primitive course that they played upon in 1890 was bought roughly thirty years later and is now the site of seven holes (2–8) of the front nine.

 Tournaments

 Anxious to host national competitions, Havemeyer invited the country's best amateurs to his new course for a championship in 1894.
-That December, Havemeyer held a meeting at New York City's Calumet Club with representatives from four other clubs: St. Andrew's Golf Club in Hastings-on-Hudson, NY; Shinnecock Hills Golf Club in Southampton on Long Island, New York; The Country Club in Brookline, MA; and the Chicago Golf Club.
+That December, Havemeyer held a meeting at New York City's Calumet Club with representatives from four other clubs: Saint Andrew's Golf Club in Hastings-on-Hudson, NY; Shinnecock Hills Golf Club in Southampton on Long Island, New York; The Country Club in Brookline, MA; and the Chicago Golf Club.
 These clubs agreed to form the Amateur Golf Association, the forerunner of the United States Golf Association (USGA).

-In October 1895, Newport Country Club hosted both the first U.S. Amateur Championship and the first U.S. Open.
+In October 1895, Newport Country Club hosted both the first U.S. Amateur and the first U.S. Open.
 To this day, the U.S. Amateur champion is awarded the Havemeyer Trophy.